Storm Floris batters Scotland with 90 mph winds, disrupts travel and festivals

-LONDON (AP) — Authorities in Scotland canceled trains, closed parks and warned people to tie down backyard trampolines as a rare summer storm brought potentially destructive winds to northern Britain.
+LONDON (AP) — Authorities in Scotland canceled trains, closed parks and warned people to tie down backyard trampolines as an unusually strong summer storm toppled trees, felled power lines and disrupted travel across northern Britain.

-Network Rail Scotland said wind gusts of up to 90 mph (145kph) had felled trees across lines and damaged overhead wires.
+Network Rail Scotland said wind gusts of up to 90 mph (145kph) had brought down trees across lines and damaged overhead wires.
+More than 22,000 properties were without electricity, operator Scottish and Southern Electricity Networks said.

+After reports of mobile homes being blown over on the Isle of Skye off Scotland’s northwest coast, police Scotland said that “anyone with campervans should remain parked in sheltered areas until the wind speed reduces.”

-The wind and heavy rain are hitting at the busiest time of year for tourism, with hundreds of thousands of people flocking to the Edinburgh Fringe and other arts festivals.
-The Edinburgh Military Tattoo, one of the city’s biggest tourist draws, said it was cancelling Monday’s scheduled outdoor performance by massed ranks of bagpipers and drummers at Edinburgh Castle.
+The wind and heavy rain hit at the busiest time of year for tourism, with hundreds of thousands of people flocking to the Edinburgh Fringe and other arts festivals.
+The Edinburgh Military Tattoo, one of the city’s biggest tourist draws, cancelled Monday’s scheduled outdoor performance by massed ranks of bagpipers and drummers at Edinburgh Castle.

 “Please make sure you’ve got warm clothes, food, water, plenty of fuel and that your mobile phone is charged up,” she said.